Reddit’s Favorite High-School Porn Magnate Is Actually 22

 Kevin, in fact, is just the latest online moniker of Jack Kim, a New York City-based designer and developer who has worked at tech companies such as Giphy and Bloglovin’, and who most certainly is not 18.

 A reverse search using the domain name reference site DomainTools reveals that Kim has been tied to a number of projects throughout his career in tech.
-Cummingle, his “Instagram for porn,” is not his first X-rated endeavor.
+Cummingle, his “Instagram for porn,” is not even his first X-rated endeavor.

 He previously registered ijustcame.org, a porn aggregator site similar to Cummingle, under one of his other pseudonyms, Benjamin von Hughes, in early 2016.
 Ijustcame.org famously promised to “donate money to a good cause” every time someone used content on the site to masturbate.